Shots In The Back, Children Tasered: DOJ Details Excessive Force By Chicago Police

 Here's just one example.
 Police officers falsely claimed that a woman had attacked them, the DOJ writes:

 "In the video, officers can be seen aggressively grabbing the woman, who was being arrested for a prostitution offense, throwing her to the ground, and surrounding her.
-After she is handcuffed, one officer tells another to 'tase her ten f——— times.'
-Officers call her an animal, threaten to kill her and her family, and scream, 'I'll put you in a UPS box and send you back to wherever the f—- you came from' while hitting the woman — who was handcuffed and on her knees.
+After she is handcuffed, one officer tells another to 'tase her ten f- - - - - - times.'
+Officers call her an animal, threaten to kill her and her family, and scream, 'I'll put you in a UPS box and send you back to wherever the f- - - you came from' while hitting the woman — who was handcuffed and on her knees.
 Officers can then be seen discovering a recording device and discussing whether they can take it.
-Supervisors approved this use of force and the officers were not disciplined until after the woman complained to IPRA and produced surveillance video of the event."
+Supervisors approved this use of force and the officers were not disciplined until after the woman complained to [the Independent Police Review Authority] and produced surveillance video of the event."

 Putting youths in danger as coercion